 Redemption options: You can redeem your rewards for cash, gift cards, travel, or merchandise through Chase’s partners.

-Low introductory APR: Get 0% APR on new purchases for 15 months after your account opening.
+Low introductory APR: Get 0% intro APR on new purchases for 15 months from account opening.
+After that 15-month period ends, a variable APR of 16.49% -25.24% applies.

-0%-interest balance transfers: Get 0% APR on balance transfers for up to 15 months.
+0%-interest balance transfers: Get 0% intro APR on balance transfers for up to 15 months from account opening.
+After that 15-month period ends, a variable APR of 16.49% - 25.24% applies.
 Doing a balance transfer could help you save money and pay off your debt ahead of schedule.

-Free credit score: Get your credit score for free with Chase Credit Journey.
+Free credit score: Get your free credit score, updated weekly with Credit Journey℠.

 Zero liability protection: You won’t be held responsible for unauthorized charges made on your card.